Cathedral of Maringá

 Architect José Augusto Bellucci was inspired by the Soviet Sputnik satellites when he designed the cathedral's modernist, conical shape.
 The design was idealized by the archbishop Dom Jaime Luiz Coelho.

-The foundation stone, a piece of marble from St. Peter's Basilica in Rome blessed by Pope Pius XII, was laid on August 15, 1958.
-The church was built between July 1959 and May 10, 1972, the 25th anniversary of the city.
+The foundation stone, a piece of marble from St. Peter's Basilica in Rome blessed by Pope Pius XII, was laid on 15 August 1958.
+The church was built from July 1959 until 10 May 1972, the 25th anniversary of the city.